LaravelDaily/laravel-tips/Other.md

     public function failed()
     {
-        // Perfome any action here when job has failed }
+        // Perfom any action here when job has failed }
 }